ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python3 object_detection/builders/model_builder_test.py
 ```
 **Note:**
+- It's always a good practice to visit the vendor's website (who actually built it) before starting the installation.
+Visit the website: https://www.stereolabs.com/docs/tensorflow/
 - If you want, you can follow the tutorial & manually install tensorflow object detection api from the github page: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md.
 - In newer versions of tensorflow, protobuf compilers are installed during tensorflow installation.
 It's not needed to be installed separately.
 - coco-api installation can be difficult for some reasons.
 If you find it very hard, then you can skip the step.